Mushtaq: Surya powers Mumbai to beat Haryana by 8 wickets

 Title favourites Mumbai continued its winning run in the Syed Mushtaq Ali trophy as they beat Haryana by 8 wickets in their second league game here on Saturday.
 Opting to field at the Wankhede Stadium here, Mumbai bowlers put up a splendid show to restrict the visitors to a modest 153/5.

-Later, Mumbai skipper Suryakumar Yadan made a mockery of the chase with his blistering unbeaten 81 off just 28 balls, as the domestic giants won with 4.2 overs to spare.
+Later, Mumbai skipper Suryakumar Yadav made a mockery of the chase with his blistering unbeaten 81 off just 38 rpt 38 balls, as the domestic giants won with 4.2 overs to spare.
 Haryana openers Shivam Chauhan (28) and Harshal Patel (33) conjured a 66-run stand for the first wicket, before pacer Tushar Deshpande (2-27) sent Chauhan back in the ninth over.

 Immediately after, medium pacer Shubham Ranjane dismissed Patel, who gave a sitter to Sujit Naik.
 One down Chaitanya Bishnoi (27) failed to convert his start as Mumbai bowlers made an impressive comeback and left Haryana teetering at 109/4.